 Our relaxing zone is perfect for older children and teenagers to relax and undetake support such as CBT and talking therapies.

 Yorkshire Children’s Trust can offer support on a one to one basis in our counselling suite at our offices in Halifax town centre.
-We can also adapt and tailor sessions to include Skype, telephone calls and support within the school environment.
+We can also adapt and tailor sessions to include Skype, telephone calls and in exceptional cases, support within the school environment.

 We initially suggest a period of up to six sessions that are broken down as follows: